-"Is holding my baby giving me shoulder problems?
+"Is holding my baby giving me shoulder problems?"

 My baby is very heavy and I am very small.
 How can I take care of her without causing further injury?

 In the meantime, there are many things you can do to help your shoulder while still taking care of your baby.
 The first is to try to give the affected shoulder as much as a break as possible.
 Apply ice to your shoulder for 15 minutes numerous times a day.
 Massage can also be very beneficial so enlist your partner or a friend to rub down your shoulder and surrounding muscles.
 To take the pressure of your shoulder try to carry your baby in your other arm but also rotate this with either a front, side or back carrier to avoid causing injury to your other shoulder.
 There are many different types of slings and carriers on the market so experiment with what will work best for you and your baby.
 Again, please discuss with your primary care doctor for more information.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.